In this post, we look at three tough questions you may be facing in the novel-writing process.

 As you write your first draft, you come up against unforeseen gaps in your manuscript or uncover new opportunities to explore — it happens even if you’ve written out a detailed synopsis.

 In my novel, I’ve come up against this crisis.
 Not that I’d say my story isn’t working.
 I still think the idea is intriguing enough to sustain the length of a novel.
-The basic premise is strong: A couple, Jenna and Matt, being stalked by a young man, Monty, after they have a threesome with him.
+The basic premise is strong: a couple, Jenna and Matt, being stalked by a young man, Monty, after they have a threesome with him.
 They realise that it’s been a mistake – they’ve invited danger into their lives.

 The problem is I can’t see the ‘whole picture’ in my mind yet.
 This is never easy when you’re in the midst of first draft panic.
 What I could do to make it clearer in my mind is to refine this premise line and make it more specific.
 Who is my most pro-active character?
 Who is driving the story?
 What is at stake?
 How can I give a clue of the ending?
 This is my task this week.

 I think some self-doubt and fear is natural.
-It’s worth interrogating and evaluation of your story at any point – if it’s going to make it better.
+It’s worth interrogating and evaluating your story at any point – if it’s going to make it better.
 But don’t let it hold you back.
 This isn’t the time for censorship – give that engine more throttle and push on over the hill.

 What if your plot isn’t working?